EXPERT PROMPTING MASTERCLASS

 - Use "I" and "you," not "we" or "one"

-- Contractions are fine (we're, didn't, etc.)
+- Contractions fine (we're, didn't)

-- Be directβno corporate jargon
+- Direct—no corporate jargon

-- Conversational but not unprofessional
+- Conversational but professional

-Think: how you'd explain this over coffee, not in a quarterly report.
+Think: over coffee, not quarterly report.

-Strategy 2: Provide a Reference
+Strategy 2: Provide Reference

 Write [content].

-thinking we might need to simplify the nav.
+we simplify the nav.
 Thoughts?"

 Match this: casual, direct, brief, human.

-Strategy 3: Iterative Tone Adjustment
+Strategy 3: Iterative Adjustment

-Turn 1: [Get initial output]
+Turn 1: [Get output]

 Problem 5: Too Long or Too Short